Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Abstract

 \section{Abstract}

-We apply methods of topological data analysis to loss functions to gain insights on learning of deep neural networks and their generalization properties We study global properties of the loss function's gradient flow.
-We use topological data analysis of the loss function and its Morse complex to relate local behaviour along gradient trajectories with global properties of the loss surface.
-We define neural network’s Topological Obstructions’ score («TO-score») with help of robust topological invariants (barcodes of loss function) that quantify the “badness” of local minima for gradient-based optimization.
-We have made several experiments for computing these invariants, for small neural networks, and for fully connected, convolutional and ResNet-like neural networks on different datasets: MNIST, Fashion MNIST, CIFAR10, SVHN.
-Our two principal observations are 1) the neural network’s barcode and TO-score decrease with the increase of the neural network’s depth and width 2) there is an intriguing connection between the length of minima’s segments in the barcode and the minima’s generalization error.
+Neural network training is commonly based on SGD.
+However, the understanding of SGD's ability to converge to good local minima, given the non-convex nature of loss functions and the intricate geometric characteristics of loss landscapes, remains limited.
+In this paper, we apply topological data analysis methods to loss landscapes to gain insights into the learning process and generalization properties of deep neural networks.
+We use the loss function topology to relate the local behavior of gradient descent trajectories with the global properties of the loss surface.
+For this purpose, we define the neural network’s Topological Obstructions score (``TO-score'') with the help of robust topological invariants, barcodes of the loss function, which quantify the escapability of local minima for gradient-based optimization.
+Our two principal observations are: 1) the loss barcode of the neural network decreases with increasing depth and width, therefore the topological obstructions to learning diminish; 2) in certain situations there is a connection between the length of minima segments in the loss barcode and the minima’s generalization errors.
+Our statements are based on extensive experiments with fully connected, convolutional, and transformer architectures and several datasets including MNIST, FMNIST, CIFAR10, CIFAR100, SVHN, and multilingual OSCAR text dataset.